Back to blog

 Best for: Windows or Raspberry Pi users who want full control and don't mind maintaining it.

 CumulusMX is the cross-platform successor to the classic Cumulus software, and it is genuinely powerful.
-It supports a wide range of station brands, generates detailed web pages, and has an active community.
-The catch is that it needs to run 24/7 on a computer or Raspberry Pi on your network.
-If that machine reboots, loses power, or its SD card corrupts (a common Raspberry Pi failure), your site stops updating.
+Because it runs on the .NET runtime, the same package works on Windows, Linux, and a Raspberry Pi, and you administer it through a browser dashboard rather than a desktop app.
+The catches are operational: if the machine reboots, loses power, or its SD card corrupts (a common Raspberry Pi failure), your site stops updating.
 You are also responsible for hosting the generated web files yourself, usually by uploading them over FTP to a separate web host.

 Best for: Linux enthusiasts who are comfortable on the command line.

-WeeWX is a favourite among the technical crowd.
-It is free, open source, written in Python, and endlessly extensible through plugins and skins.
-It is also one of the most reliable engines once it is set up.
-But "once it is set up" is doing a lot of work in that sentence: installation, configuration files, and skin editing all assume you are happy in a terminal.
-As with CumulusMX, you need an always-on Linux machine and somewhere to host the website it produces.
+WeeWX is a favorite among the technical crowd, endlessly extensible through plugins and skins.
+The default Seasons skin is serviceable, and third-party skins like Belchertown can look genuinely modern.
+But "once it is set up" is doing a lot of work in that first sentence: installation, configuration files, and skin editing all assume you are happy in a terminal.
+As with CumulusMX, you need an always-on machine and somewhere to host the website it produces.

-Best for: Long-time Windows users with an existing setup.
+Best for: Long-time Windows users with an existing setup that already works.

 Best for: People who want zero setup and don't care about design.